Sieep-Coding/Sieep-Coding/README.md

 - I have a degree in Economics and Philosophy.

-- I am a self-taught software engineer.
+- I am a self-taught developer.

 - You can view my [virtual resume.](https://sieep-coding.github.io/)